Rejithadas/Google-Capstone-Cyclistic-Bike-Share/README.md

 In conclusion, we need to figure out how to turn casual riders into members.

+**GOAL**

 In this scenario I am a junior data analyst at Cyclistic and my team has been tasked with the overall goal to identify the trends by analyzing Cyclistic's historical bike trip data.
-But before analyzing the data, I asked a few questions to myself:- 1.How do annual members and Casual riders use Cyclistic bikes differently?
+But before analyzing the data, I asked a few questions to myself and these questions helped me to give direction and structure to my analysis.

+1.How do annual members and Casual riders use Cyclistic bikes differently?

 2.Why would Casual riders buy Cyclistic annual memberships?

 3.How can Cyclistic use digital media to influence Casual riders to become members?
-These questions helped me to give direction and structure to my analysis.